occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Commands

+A command is used to represent an _action_ in an event sourced system, i.e. something that you _want_ to do.
+They're different, in a very important way, from events in that commands can fail or be rejected, where-as events cannot.
+A typical example of a command would be a data structure whose name is defined as an imperative verb, for example `PlaceOrder`.
+The resulting event, if the command is processed successfully, could then be `OrderWasPlaced`.
+However, in Occurrent, as explained in more detail in the [Command Philosophy](#command-philosophy) section below, you are encouraged to start off by not using explicit data structures for commands unless you want to.
+Occurrent instead promotes pure functions to represent commands.
+Combine this with function composition and you have a powerful way to invoke the domain model (see [application service](#application-service) section to see examples).

+### Command Philosophy

 Occurrent doesn't contain a built-in command bus.
 The reason for this is that I'm not convinced that it's needed in a majority of cases.
 To send "commands" to another service (remotely) one could call a REST API or make an RPC invocation instead of using a proprietary command bus.
 One exception to this is if you need [location transparency](https://en.wikipedia.org/wiki/Location_transparency).

 But what about internally?
 For example if a service exposes a REST API and upon receiving a request it publishes a command that's somehow picked up and routed to a function in your domain model.
+This is where an [application service](#application-service) becomes useful.
+However, let's first explore the rationale behind the philosophy of Occurrent.
 It's not uncommon to use a framework in which you define your domain model like this:

 {% capture java %}
 public class WordGuessingGame extends AggregateRoot {